Section 1. Purpose and findings.

 (2) Gaining access to a cannabis establishment.

-(b) A person who violates this section is guilty of a civil violation punishable by a fine of not more than $150 or up to 15 hours of community service.
+(b) A person who violates this section is guilty of a civil violation punishable by a fine of up to $150.
+A person found responsible for a violation under this section may request, and shall be granted, a penalty of up to 15 hours of community service in lieu of a fine.

 Section 7.
 Odor and personal possession of cannabis not grounds for a search.